What to look for when buying property for SB 9 development

 2. How level is the lot?

 SB 9 development works best with lots that are as level as possible, with no discernible grade or slope.
 This is mostly because construction expenses go up considerably when you add the costs for grading and leveling the land.
+Certain cities also have limitations on how much grading is allowed on a lot, so be sure to read your jurisdiction's SB 9 ordinance.

 3. How big is the existing house and where is it located on the lot?